SimonMayerhofer/enex2paperless/README.md

 - Go through an ENEX file, looking for notes containing allowed file types.
 - Extract those files and upload them to Paperless
+- Link documents from the same note together using a custom field

 It will recreate the same tags and note title as they were in Evernote.